Creating a Microsoft Teams Enterprise Workbot

 • Access to:

 • Workbot.
-If you don't see the Tools > Workbot option in your account, contact your Customer Success Manager.
+If you don't see the Platform > Workbot option in your account, contact your Customer Success Manager.

 • Custom OAuth profiles.
 If you don't see the Tools > Custom OAuth Profiles option in your account, contact your Customer Success Manager.